rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 ### 4. Restore Database

-Use RKE with the new `rancher-cluster-restore.yml` configuration and restore the database to the single "target node."
+Use RKE with the new `rancher-cluster-restore.yml` configuration and restore the database to the single "target node".

+RKE will create an `etcd` container with the restored database on the target node.
+This container will not complete the `etcd` initialization and stay in a running state until the cluster brought up in the next step.

-#### Example of Restoring from a Local Snapshot
+#### Restoring from a Local Snapshot

 When restoring etcd from a local snapshot, the snapshot is assumed to be located on the target node in the directory `/opt/rke/etcd-snapshots`.

-> **Note:** For RKE prior to v0.2.0, the `pki.bundle.tar.gz` file is also expected to be in the same location.
+> **Note:** For RKE v0.1.x, the `pki.bundle.tar.gz` file is also expected to be in the same location.

 ```
 rke etcd snapshot-restore --name <snapshot>.db --config ./rancher-cluster-restore.yml
 ```

-RKE will create an `etcd` container with the restored database on the target node.
-This container will not complete the `etcd` initialization and stay in a running state until the cluster brought up in the next step.

-#### Example of Restoring from a Snapshot in S3 (For RKE v0.2.0 or Later) <a name="restore-from-snapshot"></a>
+#### Restoring from a Snapshot in S3

+_Available as of RKE v0.2.0_

-When restoring etcd from a snapshot located in S3, the command needs the S3 information in order to connect to the S3 backend and retrieve the snapshot.
+When restoring etcd from a snapshot located in an S3 compatible backend, the command needs the S3 information in order to connect to the S3 backend and retrieve the snapshot.

 > **Note:** Ensure your `cluster.rkestate` is present before starting the restore, as this contains your certificate data for the cluster.

 ```
-shell
 $ rke etcd snapshot-restore --config cluster.yml --name snapshot-name \
 --s3 --access-key S3_ACCESS_KEY --secret-key S3_SECRET_KEY \
 --bucket-name s3-bucket-name --s3-endpoint s3.amazonaws.com
 ```
-The UI should start up after a few minutes; you don't need to re-run helm.

 #### Options for `rke etcd snapshot-restore`

-S3 specific options are only available for RKE v0.2.0 or later.
+S3 specific options are only available for RKE v0.2.0+.

 | Option | Description | S3 Specific |
 | --- | --- | ---|